What exactly is invoice financing?

 There are several ways to sell your invoices

-The first and most common for small and medium-sized businesses are factoring.
+The first and most common way for small and medium-sized businesses to finance their invoices is a practice known as factoring.
 Factoring companies usually like to take your full book of receivables and pay you a fixed rate.
-Some smaller companies like this service because they do not have to worry about collecting on the invoice as the factoring company will then handle the collections process.
-The downside to all of this for businesses is factoring companies can charge up to 30% APR and could even go higher if you have a customer that doesn’t pay on time.
+Some smaller companies prefer this service, as it essentially outsources their collections department.
+For small businesses, the downside of factoring is the cost, which can range to 30% APR, and increase when a customer fails to pay on time.

-Most banks will offer businesses a line of credit using receivables or company assets as collateral.
-This creates debt on the books and can damage your business credit, or worse even put you out of business if someone doesn’t pay.
+Most banks will offer business credit lines that leverage receivables or company assets as collateral.
+This creates debt on the books.
+Companies risk damaging their credit or going out of business if a customer does not pay.

-At Crowdz we offer an invoice auction exchange that allows you to receive quotes from factoring companies, Hedge Funds, Asset Funds, Banks, and other financial institutions.
-What this means for you is that you will get the best real-time quotes for your invoices and choose who you want to do business with.
-Crowdz also has an invoice and cash management dashboard that lets you see what your receivables and cash position is in real-time.
+This fall, Crowdz will offer an invoice auction exchange that will allow you to receive quotes from factoring companies, hedge funds, asset funds, banks, and other financial institutions.
+This means you will be able to compare real-time quotes for your invoices to better informed as you choose with whom you prefer to do business.
+Crowdz also has an invoice and cash management dashboard that allows you to see your receivables and cash position in real-time.

 A quick example

-Let’s take Julia, who owns a thriving floral shop in a busy downtown business district, she has several large corporate offices that she sells into.
+Consider Julia, who owns a thriving floral shop in a busy downtown business district.
+She has several large corporate offices into which she sells her product.
 She sends the invoices for her flowers to these large corporates at the end of each month.
 Some of these corporates have payment terms ranging from 30-90 days.
-So how does Julia get her money quicker?
-She simply logs into Crowdz and uploads her invoices and now she can see the best rates.
-From here she is just a few clicks away from receiving cash to buy more flowers, pay her workers and keep her vans on the road.
+So how can Julia get her money more quickly?
+She will simply log into Crowdz, upload her invoices, and compare competitive rates.
+Suddenly she will be mere clicks away from receiving cash to buy more flowers, pay her workers, and keep her vans on the road.

-Whether your business is in a cash crunch, or you just want more liquidity on your books, Crowdz can help you get the cash you need.
+Whether your business is in a cash crunch or a fee fiasco, or if you just want more liquidity on your books, Crowdz wants to help you get the cash you need.
 Come check us out!